gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

             .. tab-item:: Q3

                 Write code to indicate all 9 possible tilts with 8 different arrows instead of text: ↗, ↘, ↖, ↙, →, ←, ↑, ↓, '-'.
-Use nested if statements.
+Use nested if statements by nesting the y code within each branch of the x code.
 Add a 250ms sleep to pause briefly before the next reading.

                 .. code-block:: python